 We still have to write the loss in terms of the student likelihood map.
 Note that in persistent homology, the birth and death times of every persistent dot are the function values of certain critical points.
 See Supplementary for more details and illustrations.
 For each 0-dimensional persistent dot $p$ in a student diagram, the birth is at a local maxima $x^b_p$ and the death is at a saddle point $x^d_p$, formally, $birth(p) = f_s(x^b_p)$ and $death(p) = f_s(x^d_p)$.
 Substituting into \cref{eq:topo-cons-v1}, we have

-which can be optimized with regard to the student network.
+which can be optimized with respect to the student network's parameters $\theta_s$.

-\myparagraph{Noise Topology Removal Loss.} So far, we have introduced how to decompose the diagram and how the signal part of the diagrams can be used to enforce topological consistency.
-We also introduce a loss to remove the noise topology from the student likelihood map.
-This turns out to be very powerful in practice: by removing the topological noise, we can stabilize the output of student network, and eventually also stabilize the teacher network via EMA.
+\myparagraph{Noisy Topology Removal Loss.} So far, we have introduced how to decompose the diagram and how the signal part of the diagrams can be used to enforce topological consistency.
+We also introduce a loss to remove the noisy topology from the student likelihood map.
+This turns out to be very powerful in practice: by removing the topological noise, we can stabilize the output of the student network, and eventually also stabilize the teacher network via EMA.

-Our noise topology removal loss is based on the concept of \textit{Total Persistence}, which essentially measures the total amount of information a diagram carries.
+Our noisy topology removal loss is based on the concept of \textit{Total Persistence}, which essentially measures the total amount of information a diagram carries.
 By minimizing the total persistence of the noise diagram, we are effectively removing all noise dots. \begin{definition}[Total Persistence~\cite{cohen2010lipschitz}] Given a persistence diagram, $Dgm(g)$, the $p$-th total persistence is :

 \end{definition} Similar to the consistency loss, we can define the loss in terms of the student likelihood map as follows: